 Power of Airavata

-It is said that the power of Airavata is unparallel and incomparable.
+It is said that the power of the lordly elephant Airavata is unparallel and incomparable.
 Narration about his power can be found in several Puranas.

 According to Harivamsa Purana, once Lord Krishna went to Swarga to get a parijat flower, where he had to face Airavata, who stopped him at the gate.
 After numerous efforts, when Lord Krishna couldn’t defeat Airavata, he had to use his Sudarshan Chakra to calm Airavata.